Welcome to the BTP History Group blog. The latest news and views will be posted here.

 Click this button to go to the Welcome to the BTP History Group page.

 Interested in Joining?
 Click this button to go to the Membership page.

-There will also be a subsidised buffet lunch (£5 a head).
+A buffet will be provided free of charge.
 All members are welcome but you do need to let Bill Rogerson know at least two weeks beforehand so that food can be ordered appropriately.

-You may have noticed that we have a new entry in the ‘Pages’ column to the right of the screen called ‘Website Updates’.
+Just a reminder that in the ‘Pages’ column to the right of the screen we have a link called ‘Website Updates’.

 Of course smaller items, such as photographs in the Photo Gallery, are being added all the time – so it’s still worth having a look around the site to see what you might find!